 He also says the “best thing” about OSTC is choice.
 “Let’s say, junior year, you don’t like the program you’re in, you can try something else—even halfway through the semester.
 If you’re not liking it, you can talk to them and say, ‘I would like to go to this program.’
 They’ll switch you over.”

 Hufnagel wants to open his own restaurant one day, so he takes finance and business classes at his home high school.
 He also plays football.
 All of this has earned him a scholarship to a four-year college in Michigan.
-Look for him on Chopped in about six years.

 A Nearly Sure-Fire Way to Prepare